adrianmg/adrianmg.github.io/_posts/2024-03-14-software-engineering-daily-interview-github-copilot.md

 During the episode, I had the pleasure of speaking with [Jordi Mon](https://twitter.com/JordiMonPMM) about the challenges and trade-offs involved in designing GitHub Copilot for scale.
 Looking back on what felt like cutting-edge technology in mid-2023, before GitHub Universe, it now brings both a smile to my face and a touch of embarrassment 😅.

-Feel free to listen to the [full interview here](https://softwareengineeringdaily.com/2024/03/14/design-at-github-copilot-with-adrian-mato-gondelle/).
+Feel free to listen to the [**full interview here**](https://softwareengineeringdaily.com/2024/03/14/design-at-github-copilot-with-adrian-mato-gondelle/).

 Thanks to Jordi and the team for having me!